top of page

 The reconstitution of the congregation leads to the creation of the Brighton & Hove Hebrew Congregation, known still as BHHC.

-To satisfy the needs of a growing Jewish population in Hove, BHHC purchases the land and a new shul is built on New Church Road, in Hove.
+To satisfy the needs of a growing Jewish population in Hove, BHHC purchases the land and a new shul is built on New Church Road, in West Hove.

 2004